e-nikolov/nix-config/Readme.md

 ```nix
 {f = a: b: c: a + b + c; }
 ```
-- Function calls - `x` will have the resulting value of calling the function f with arguments 1 2 and 3
+- Function calls - `x` will have the resulting value of calling the function `f` with arguments 1, 2, and 3
 ```nix
 {x = f 1 2 3; }
 ```